Tell Us How We’re Doing

 Are you passionate about early childhood education?
 We are looking for volunteers to join our Head Start 0 to 5 team!

 Aside from the parent volunteers who participate in our program, we do accept volunteers from the community on a case-by-case basis.
 For example, we have had students who need lab or community hours volunteer at our child development centers.
-Those who are interested in volunteering click the Volunteer Opportunities button above, or you can call (559) 263-1296
+Those who are interested in volunteering click on the Volunteer Opportunities button provided, or you can call (559) 263-1514

 This institution is an equal opportunity provider.